camitz/CloudWatchAppender/README.md

 most of it will be ignored by the CloudWatchAppender.

 The above message to the logger will behave in the same way as the previous examples.
-The CloudWatchAppender event parser will look for recognizable tokens, largely corresponding to the entities and units familiar to CloudWatch.
+The CloudWatchAppender event message parser will look for recognizable tokens, largely corresponding to the entities and units familiar to CloudWatch.
 The parser is pretty lenient in what is allowed but also lets unexpected input slip without warning.
 As the messages get complicated, especially if PatternLayout is used, it is important to understand the conflict resolution [rules](#conflicts).

 Of course, if there are other appenders listening on the logger, they will handle the string in their way.
 Most will output the entire string to whatever end point they are designed for.
 This includes the BufferingCloudWatchLogsAppender which concatenate everything it can't parse into the actual message of to the log event posted to AWS as in the following: